-- Use touch gestures directly on the computer screen - Use touch gestures on the TouchPad - Use keyboard and optional mouse (mouse purchased separately)
+- Use touch gestures directly on the computer screen (select products only) - Use touch gestures on the TouchPad - Use keyboard and optional mouse (mouse purchased separately) - Use an on-screen keyboard (select products only)

-Using the TouchPad and touch screen gestures
+Using TouchPad and touch screen gestures

 The TouchPad helps you navigate the computer screen and control the pointer using simple touch gestures.
 You can also use the left and right TouchPad buttons as you would use the corresponding buttons on an external mouse.
-To navigate a touch screen, touch the screen directly using gestures described in this chapter.
+To navigate a touch screen (select products only), touch the screen directly using gestures described in this chapter.

 You can also customize gestures and view demonstrations of how they work.
-Type control panel in the taskbar search box, select Control Panel, and then select Hardware and Sound.
+Type 'control panel' in the taskbar search box, select Control Panel, and then select Hardware and Sound.
 Under Devices and Printers, select Mouse.

-NOTE: Unless noted, gestures can be used on the TouchPad or a touch screen.
+NOTE: Unless noted, gestures can be used on the TouchPad or a touch screen (select products only).